raju-shrestha/math-for-machine-learning-coursera/README.md

 ## Course 1: Linear Algebra
 ### Week 1: Introduction to Linear Algebra and to Mathematics for Machine Learning
+Quiz: Solving some simultaneous equations
+Quiz: Exploring parameter space
+Quiz: Doing some vector operations
+### Week 2: Vectors are objects that move around space
+### Week 3: Matrices in Linear Algebra: Objects that operate on Vectors
+### Week 4: Matrices make linear mappings
+### Week 5: Eigenvalues and Eigenvectors: Application to Data Problems
 ## Course 2: Multivariate Calculus
 ## Course 3: PCA